General vehicle body repair guide.

 If the scratch is only superficial then "T Cut" or some other mild compound may remove the scratch quite easily with some patience.
 Be warned though that you could penetrate the lacquer coat completely and this will leave a larger unsightly mark that will require repainting.

-Image 1 here on the left is an example of a deep scratch that had penetrated through to the metal.
-The only course of action here was to build the scratch level using primer filler then repaint and blend the area.
+Examples of a deep scratch that had penetrated through to the metal the only course of action here was to build the scratch level using primer filler then repaint and blend the area.
 The area is relatively small for blending as there is a swage line above the scratch and a badge to the left (not shown).
 A door, boot or bonnet could not successfully be repaired this way with the exception of some colours ie: Non metallic black, blues and reds.
 Some metallic silvers and pearlescents are the most difficult and generally not attempted by a cosmetic repairer.

 Bumper / plastic damage.

 These come in two forms.
 Small indentations where no paint damage is apparent.
-Depending on where the dent is these can usually be removed completely using PDR (Paintless Dent Removal ).
+Depending on where the dent is these can usually be removed completely using a dent removal technician.
 Access to the dent is gained through any aperture or window near the repair and it is coaxed back to its original shape.